 US regulations (FDA)

-- 0.5% to 2% allowed in acne treatments.
+- 0.5% to 2% authorized in acne treatments.

 These standards ensure that salicylic acid is used safely, without risk to consumers.